10 Things I Learned In My First Year of Homeschooling

 They probably won’t, if I’m completely honest.

-I learned very quickly that while printing out reams of paper the week before school starts fills me with anticipation and makes me feel like a real teacher, it is the Song of the Sirens to the homeschooler.
+I learned very quickly that while printing out reams of paper the week before school starts fills me with anticipation and makes me feel like a real teacher, most often it’s a huge waste of paper and ink.

 You will print out all of that stuff…and here’s what happens: